rossigee/wordpress-cd/README.md

 Site deployments will replace the document root on the server, with a few exceptions:

 * The `wp-config.php` file, which may contain necessary db credentials/prefixes etc.
-* A `wp-salt.php` file, as this would break some sites which use a seperate salt file (not personally recommended).
+* A `wp-salt.php` file, as this would break some sites which use a separate salt file (not personally recommended).
 * The `wp-content/uploads` folder, containing the site's media.

 Other than those exception, anything else is in the document root that is not also in the build root will be destroyed, so configure with caution and keep backups to hand.
 If extra files are required (i.e. 'proof-of-domain' flag files etc), they need to be added to the build folder first.